-Serving Families and Individuals Throughout Orange County, San Bernardino County & Los Angeles County
+Serving Families and Individuals Throughout San Bernardino, Orange, Los Angeles and Riverside Counties

 Change is life's only constant.
 Sometimes these changes strike without warning.
 If you or a loved one has experienced a sudden illness or serious accident, you understand how abruptly everything can change.
 Are you or a loved one suddenly in need of nursing home care?
 Finding and affording quality care on short notice can be stressful and draining.
 We can help you determine the best options for care and how to qualify for Medi-Cal benefits to help finance them.

 Long-term care is expensive, and these costs only continue to increase as baby boomers age.
 According to the American Association for Long-Term Care Insurance, the annual cost of care will double in the next 20 years, increasing from $73,000 to $131,800.
 With improved medical care, the average life span of adults also is increasing; this translates into more years of care at increasingly higher rates.
 Without some sort of financial assistance, these costs could be financially devastating.
 In fact, your entire life savings could be quickly depleted within a few years of needing long-term care.
 This is where Medi-Cal can help.

 Medi-Cal is a joint federal and state program to assist those with low income and limited resources.
 While Medicare provides limited long-term care coverage, Medi-Cal is much more extensive.
 However, because of its restrictions, qualifying for Medi-Cal can be extremely difficult, but paying for a nursing home without it could be all but impossible.